CFT-HY/HILA/README.md

 Above we have created a random gaussian field and then interated over it with some operation that holds neighboring communication.
 We then store the result in a field initialized to zero.

 Hilapp handles the expansion of the above code into valid c++ code.
-Behind the scenes hila takes care of MPI layout and communications.
+Behind the scenes HILA takes care of MPI layout and communications.
 It lays out the lattice fields differently for different computing platforms: 'array of structures' (standard), 'array of structures of vectors' (AVX-type), or 'structure of arrays' (GPU-type).